 As any grocery store can tell you, the redder the steak, the faster it sells.
 One look at a meat counter, and it’s not hard to understand why.
 Our brains have been wired to connect that rosy-red color with quality meat.
 And while our brains sometimes get it right, more than a few shoppers have picked lower quality meats due to superficial differences in color.

-So what gives beef its red color, and when is color a good indication of overall quality?
+So what gives beef its red color, and when is the steak color a good indication of overall quality?
 To find out, we’ll dive into a little steak chemistry, look at factors that affect a steak’s color, and expose the trick your local supermarket uses to sell you the best-looking steaks.

 Myoglobin & Oxygen